SuperSkiCard: environmental friendliness of the ski resorts

 Test result: 4 out of 5 stars

-The transportation of skiers and snowboarders is mainly with modern lifts.
-Use of the free ski buses… more
+The transportation of skiers and snowboarders is largely provided by modern lifts.
+The use of free ski… more

 Test result: 4 out of 5 stars